 Tips for Serving Pancakes

-- Remove pancakes from griddle and place on oven safe cooling rack on baking sheet.
+- Remove pancakes from griddle and place on an oven-safe cooling rack on the baking sheet.
 Simply stacking pancakes on a plate after cooking will cause trap the heat in between the pancakes and make them soggy.

 - If you are making a large batch of pancakes, keep the baking sheet in an oven set to 200 degrees.
 As you remove pancakes from the pan, add them to the baking sheet in the oven.
 This temperature will keep the pancakes warm, but not dry them out.

-- Warm maple syrup by placing in heat safe measuring cup and microwaving for 30 seconds to 1 minute.
+- Warm maple syrup by placing in a heat-safe measuring cup and microwaving for 30 seconds to 1 minute.
 You can also add cinnamon or vanilla to the maple syrup for an infused syrup.

 - Use a medicine dropper filled with pure maple syrup to let kids "pour" their own maple syrup onto their pancakes.
 This limits the amount of syrup they use on their pancakes, but yet they love the control they have to squirt the syrup out themselves.